Hinwil railway station

-Hinwil railway station (Bahnhof Hinwil) is a railway station in the Swiss canton of Zurich and municipality of Hinwil.
+Hinwil railway station (Bahnhof Hinwil) is a railway station in the municipality of Hinwil in the Oberland region of the canton of Zurich, Switzerland.
 The station is situated at the junction of the Effretikon to Hinwil via Wetzikon railway line, which is still in full use, and the Uerikon to Bauma railway (UeBB), which is partly closed and partly used as a heritage railway.
+The station lies within fare zone 133 of the Zürcher Verkehrsverbund (ZVV).

+Services

+S-Bahn

-Hinwil station is the terminus of Zurich S-Bahn route S14, which operates from Zurich via Uster and Wetzikon.
+Hinwil station is only served by S-Bahn trains.
+It is the terminus of Zurich S-Bahn route S14, which operates from Affoltern am Albis via Zurich, Uster and Wetzikon to Hinwil.
+As of the December 2018 timetable change the following services stop at Hinwil: